michael-rubel/laravel-enhanced-container/README.md

 ```

 Remember that you need to use `call()` to method binding to work.
 It returns the instance of `CallProxy`.
-If you rely on interfaces, the proxy will automatically resolve bound implementation for you, no need to do it manually.
+If you rely on interfaces, proxy will automatically resolve bound implementation for you.

 [🔝 back to contents](#contents)

 ### Method forwarding
 This feature automatically forwards the method when it doesn't exist in your base class to another class, if the namespace/classname structure is met.
 You can enable this feature in the config.

-Usual use case: if you have some kind of `Service` or `Domain`, which contains business or application logic, then some kind of `Repository` or `Builder`, which contains your database queries, but you don't want your controllers (or `View/Livewire` components) to be dependent on the repositories directly, and don't want to write the "proxy" methods in the `Service` that references the `Repository` when it comes to just fetch the data without any additional operations.
+Usual use case: if you have some kind of `Service` or `Domain`, which contains business or application logic, then some kind of `Repository` or `Builder`, which contains your database queries, but you don't want your controllers (or `View/Livewire` components) to be dependent on the repositories directly, and don't want to write the "proxy" methods in the `Service` that references the `Repository` when it comes to fetching the data without any additional operations.
+The same applies if you don't know where to place the method (will it be only a database query, or might contain additional business logic).

-Turn `forwarding_enabled` option on and set the class names that fits your application structure.
+Turn `forwarding_enabled` option on and set the class names that fit your application structure.

 Assuming your structure is:
 ```php